-- All contacts with Disability Services Department are held in strictest confidence, and information is released only with the student's permission. - Assists persons with disabilities to reach their fullest academic potential in higher education. - Reasonable accommodations and services are provided to help equalize the student opportunities and meet the individual needs of the student. - Serves persons with temporary disabilities acquired as a result of illness or injury. - Written documentation from qualified professional is required.
+- All contacts with the Office of Accessibility Services/International Student Services (O.A.S.I.S.) are held in strictest confidence, and information is released only with the student's permission. - Assists persons with disabilities to reach their fullest academic potential in higher education. - Reasonable accommodations and services are provided to help equalize the student opportunities and meet the individual needs of the student. - Serves persons with temporary disabilities acquired as a result of illness or injury. - Written documentation from qualified professional is required.